July 17, 2013 in Admin

 Complaint 7/17/2013 is Dismissed by FWC

-Please Note: The following complaints listed in this report have no relation to complaint # FWSW13OFF8751 sent in by Rabbit Advocates or the complaint that was assigned to me, however FWC chose to consolidate all complaints from the past years in this report-
+Please Note: The following complaints noted below in this report have no relation to complaint # FWSW13OFF8751 sent in by Rabbit Advocates or the complaint that was assigned to me, however FWC chose to consolidate all complaints by others from the past years in this particular report-

 FWC has changed their regulations as per Request by BCR.
 BCR is now permitted to post videos on the internet of Live Domestic Rabbits being unnecessarily tortured and killed by rehabbing bobcats.

 Big Cat Rescue, has since obtained an special authorization permit from Executive Director Wiley to allow for the use of live streaming /web cams of the wildlife under the rehabilitation process.

 Question to FWC: With regards to the “Special Permit”, it clearly states the permit is authorized pursuant to Rule 68A-9.010, F.A.C.
 You can review this rule at flrules.org.